raspberrypilearning/321-make-mentor-guide/en/step_6.md

 ## Creation steps

-The main steps in a Design project have tasks that guide creators throught the stages of making the project.
+The main steps in a Design project have tasks that guide creators through the stages of making the project.

 Design projects model the decomposition of a project into manageable steps.
 At the end of each step, creators will have a part or feature of their project working.